Henry-Graves/Chaos-Clean/README.md

 A retro-themed action game where you play as a school janitor defending a school from a horde of alien filth zombies!

+Clean the school to make money, buy power-ups, and do your best to stay alive 🧟

+Win by repairing the school's sprinkler system.

 Developed for UCF's AI for Game Programming course using Unity and C#.

 Ranked 1/15 games for gameplay design.